 Learn how you can boil a perfect eggplant on the stove.
 Juicy, tender, and soft.
 Ready to be served as a standalone dish or used for making salads, dips, sauces, and more.
 You should check out this method of cooking eggplant, as it is one of the healthiest ways to prepare the plant.
-If you do not know how to cook eggplant quick and easy then this is the way.
+If you do not know how to cook eggplant quickly and easily, then this is the way.

 The ways of serving boiled eggplant are endless.
 You can have it cubed and added to a salad, stir-fry, and any sauce.
-Scrape the filling out of the boiled plant, add some olive oil, lemon juice, and a pinch of herbs mix, mash everything until smooth and you have a delicious and healthy spread or a dip.
+Scrape the filling out of the boiled plant, add some olive oil, lemon juice, and a pinch of herbs mix, mash everything until smooth, and you have a delicious and healthy spread or a dip.

-This method is a perfect way to soften and cook eggplant for tortang talong – a Filipino eggplant breakfast, or any other veggie omelet option.
+This method is a perfect way to soften and cook eggplant for tortang talong – a Filipino eggplant breakfast or any other veggie omelet option.
 You can even substitute boiled eggplant for fried eggplant slices in Moussaka Recipe.
 It is a perfect way to prepare eggplant for lasagna.

 If you want to try a tasty eggplant lasagna with ground meat, here is the recipe for you: Baked Moussaka Recipe.